paosua86/holbertonschool-validation/module2_task0/README.md

 clean
 test
 stop
-lint: target is to make lint on the files
+lint: make lint on the files